facebook tracking

 • The pants you’ll be wearing when you need to blouse your boots.

-• If you don’t have anything to hand and plan on tucking your pants into your boots, you only need the boots and pants you’re wearing.
+If you don’t have anything to hand and plan on tucking your pants into your boots, you only need the boots and pants you’re wearing.

-I don’t recommend this approach, although, in the case of an emergency, you can make this work for a while.
-If you’re in the military, this is unlikely to pass muster, so be prepared to explain yourself.
+But if you’re in the military, this is unlikely to pass muster, so be prepared to explain yourself.

-How to Blouse Boots the Right Way
+How to Blouse Boots the Right Way (Using Bands)

 Step 1: Get Dressed